 ESOPs are taxed in 2 parts:

-- When you exercise the option, the difference between the exercise price and the market value of the stock is considered income from salary and taxed as per the tax slab
+- When you exercise the option, the difference between the Exercise Price and the market value of the stock is considered as income from salary and taxed as per the tax slab

 - When you sell the shares, the profits are considered as capital gains and taxed accordingly